Young Swedstage 2022!

 feature, at Bibu or as a separate event in the southern part of Sweden”.

-In the meantime: take advantage of taking part in last years Swedstage Online!
+In the meantime: take advantage of taking part of 2020 Swedstage Online!

 In this edition of Swedstage you will be able to watch and listen to an interview with the selected artists, a conversation about freedom of speech and democracy, and also take part in a webinar with Srirak Plipat, Executive director of Freemuse.
 You will of course be able to ask questions.